 The main aim of hip replacement surgery is to relieve pain and improve quality of life.
 This involves removing the worn-out joint and replacing it with an implant.
 The type of material used in the implant is dependent on factors such as the patient’s age and bone quality.
 The good news is that this operation has an excellent satisfaction rate: up to 95% of patients experience pain relief.
 Records from Joint Registries worldwide, which track revision of hip replacements, show that certain types of hip implant have an excellent survival rate of beyond 10 years following surgery.

 In the past, surgeons used plastic templates and X-rays to estimate what size of implant to use and where to position it.
-With the development of robotic systems such as Makoplasty, the surgeon can now plan and perform an operation with accuracy to within a millimetre.
+With the development of robotic systems such as Makoplasty, the orthopaedic surgeon can now plan and perform an operation with accuracy to within a millimetre.
 Certain patients who have broken their hip but are relatively young and have good hip function prior to their injury may also be suitable for total hip replacement.

 Undergoing hip surgery